jltichy/jennifers_documents/object_oriented_programming.md

 Object Oriented Programming:

-Think about data types first and then decide what operations we need associated with those data types.
+Think about data types first and then decide what operations we need associated with those data types.\s\s
-\n